AnnDiego/ChiefPoetSpaceX/README.md

 SpaceX, you’ve redefined what’s possible—now let’s create the Chief Poet role to celebrate your missions with words that inspire the world.
 Check out my poems, run the code, and let’s dream up a future where poetry and rockets launch together.
 Reach out on X @AnnDiegoUSA to talk verse, vibes, and the stars.
 To the cosmos, we ignite

-Ann Adamson, Aspiring Chief Poet
+Ann Adamson, Aspiring *Honorary* Chief Poet